lawtalker/Pushbutton_Switch/README.md

    A momentary-on pushbutton is debounced in software.
 Every button press toggles the state of a controlled load.

-   The load is controlled using a 5v relay board that using a LOW trigger and the NC terminals.
+   The load is controlled using a 5v relay board using a LOW trigger and the NC terminals.
 This way, when the relay board is not powered, the load is connected.
 When the relay board is powered, then a LOW signal triggers the relay, and the load is then disconnected.
 The NC terminals are wired to the high side, so with a LOW signal the load is not powered even if there is a short to ground.

    Optionally, the load can also be controlled on the low side with a PWM signal.
 This can be used for, e.g., speed control (if the load is a fan)